in-the-keyhole/khs-load/README.md

 ```
 ## POST Requests
-GET requests are made by default, however POST requests can be made by prefixing the URL with `POST` as shown below.
+HTTP GET is the default request method.
+Prefix the URL with `POST` to carry
+out an HTTP POST request, as shown here:

 ```
     ./khsload do "post|http://<address>|key1=value&key2=value"
 ```

-Key/Value data is supplied after the address.
-Content type is of `POSTED` data defaults to `application/json`.
-This can be changed to `application/x-www-form-urlencoded` using the following command line flag.
+Supply key/value data after the address.
+Content type of `POSTED` data defaults to `application/json`.
+You may chnage it `application/x-www-form-urlencoded` using a `-contenttype` flag:

 ```